-The Santi XII Apostoli Basilica (12 Holy Apostles) is the only one in Rome that was not built on a previous construction.
+The Santi XII Apostoli Basilica (“Church of the 12 Holy Apostles”) is the only basilica in Rome that was not built on a previous construction.
 However, the builders did use material that was probably plundered from the ruins of the Baths of Constantine.

 Santi XII Apostoli Basilica Rome information

 The address of the Church of the Twelve Holy Apostles is Piazza dei Santi Apostoli, 51 – Rome (District: Trevi).
 Phone: +39 06699571.
 Public transport: Bus: 40, 60, 64, 70, 117, 170, H, N7, N8, N9, N15, N18.
 Opening hours: 07.00 till 12.00 and 16.00 till 19.00.
 Closed: Never (but do not disturb mass: Weekdays 07.30, 08.00, 09.00 and 18.30; Sundays and holidays: 09.00, 10.30, 12.00 and 18.30; Saturdays: 18.30).
 Admission: Free.